staples

 Torihamu (鶏ハム)or chicken ham is a recipe that was born and made popular on the internet.
 It was first popularized around 2001 or 2002, on an extremely popular and often wild and woolly Japanese community/forum site called 2ch or 2-channel (2ちゃんねる), sometime in 2001 or 2002.

 Torihamu is a method of cooking chicken breast meat so that it supposedly resembles ham.
-Nowadays torihamu has entered the mainstream of Japanese culture; there are many recipes for it in regular cookbooks, and the (very mainstream) Cookpad community cooking site has 370 recipes for making torihamu or where torihamu is a main feature - and 650 recipes where it’s an ingredient.
+Nowadays torihamu has entered the mainstream of Japanese culture; there are many recipes for it in regular cookbooks, and the (very mainstream) Cookpad community cooking site has (as of April 2013) nearly 1250 recipes for making torihamu or where torihamu is a main feature

 I didn’t try making torihamu for a long time, since I was skeptical that it would actually manage to turn low-fat, bland and often dry chicken breast meat into something ham-like.
 But I’ve been experimenting with different methods proposed on the Japanese internets, and am now convinced that it’s well worthwhile making, especially for bento lovers.
 It is low in fat, has no chemical preservatives, and really lengthens the refrigerator shelf life of chicken.
 There’s not much difference time and effort wise between making one or several, so it’s really best to make a batch and freeze the extras.
 I make some when there is a sale on chicken breasts.